Dazbii/VRCFaceTracking-LiveLink/README.md

 - Double check to make sure that your apple device and computer are connected to the same network
 - Double check the IP address and port number entered in LiveLink match your computer's local IP address and that the port is either left blank or set to `11111`
-- Check that the IP address enetered is the local IP for the shared network, and not for any other networks your computer may be connected to (e.g. Hamachi)
+- Check that the IP address enetered is the local IP for the shared network, and not for any other networks your computer may be connected to (e.g. Hamachi, Public IP)
 - Ensure that your avatar supports VRCFT, and check in the toggles to make sure it is enabled
 - Check your windows network settings, and ensure that the network is set as a private network